Abet-Works/.github/profile/README.md

    - Establish governance policies for decision-making, contribution review, and project management to ensure transparency and accountability.

-By following this roadmap, SalesSense can evolve into a valuable resource for sales professionals and SaaS businesses seeking to harness the power of data science and machine learning to drive growth and success.
+By following this roadmap, SalesSense can evolve into a valuable resource for sales professionals and SaaS businesses seeking to harness the power of data science and machine learning to drive growth and success. join if you want contribute to new open source project. certification and rewards for top contributors are also planned by team.
+Happy contributing 😍

 join [Telegram](https://t.me/abetworks) for more.